aryan-gupta/grad-thesis/README.md

 # modules
 - lectures
     - scans of lectures with my advisor
-- pathfinding-example
+- dijkstra-pathfinding
-    - pathfinding using static non-risky environment with Dijkstra's algo
+    - basic a to b path finding using djk
-- product-automata-example
+- product-automata-pathfinding
-    - LTL/Environment pathfinding using basic product automata
+    - pathfinding using static non-risky environment and LTL based task using product automata
 - risk-aware-planning
-    - LTL/Environment pathfinding in a risky environment
+    - LTL/task and environment pathfinding in a risky environment
 - fast-risk-aware-ltl-planning
     - Fast LTL/Environment pathfinding in a risky environment
     - First Paper